Affidavit of Due Diligence Services

 An Affidavit of Due Diligence is a sworn statement; a person can be found guilty of perjury if she / he submit a false, inaccurate or misleading statement in a Due Diligence Affidavit.
 An Affidavit of Due Diligence is often submitted by a Private process server stating the efforts he / she made to find and deliver legal documents to the subject defendant (s).
 Due diligence in process serving generally means that the process server tried extensively to locate an individual by accessing information discoverable through diligent efforts, search and inquiry as referenced in our check list.

-Some Possible Issues
+Some Possible Diligence Issues

 An affidavit of due diligence is made to attest to the investigative efforts and services of a licensed person under a duty to make diligent efforts in a legal matter.
-It is most commonly drafted by a process server who has unsuccessfully made attempts to personally serve another with legal papers.
-The affidavit will set forth the attempts made to serve the person, such as times and date of attempted service, efforts to locate the person through neighbors and much more.
+It is most commonly drafted by a private investigator, not a process server, who has unsuccessfully made attempts to locate the whereabouts of a person who is the subject of a pending matter before the courts.
+The affidavit will set forth the attempts made to find the person, such as times and date of attempted service, efforts to locate the person through neighbors and much more.
 The purpose of such an affidavit is to show the court that all legal obligations to discharge a duty have been met, and possibly may justify alternative measures, such as service by publication.

-Due Diligence - A Private Investigators Expertise is different than that of others such as Accountants, Lawyers and Consultants.
+Due Diligence - A Private Investigators expertise is different than that of others such as accountants, lawyers and consultants.

 A Due Diligence Affidavit Check List may include: